CoachKosik/Project-4-Entra-ID-Conditional-Access-Zero-Trust/README.md

 ✔ Maintain break-glass resilience
 ✔ Capture BEFORE/AFTER enforcement evidence

-These skills are required for:
+This aligns with the expectations for:

 🟦 IAM Analysts
 🟦 Identity Governance Specialists